russhustle/leetpattern/docs/md/1514_path_with_maximum_probability.md

 ## 1514.
-Path With Maximum Probability
+Path with Maximum Probability